alphagov/govuk-frontend/docs/contributing/resize-text-in-browsers.md

 2. Select **Accessibility**.
 3. Drag the **Text scaling** slider until you're happy with the size of the example text.

-## Resize text in Internet Explorer versions 8 to 11
+## Resize text in Internet Explorer 11

 1. Press **Alt** to display the menu bar.
 2. On the menu bar, select **View**.